 Hello, Bonjour, Guten Tag and Servus!

 My name is Andi.
-I'm a designer from Austria living in Stuttgart with my wife and our little son.
+I'm a designer from Austria living in Stuttgart with my wife and our two kids.

 Here's my journey so far.